wofsauge/IsaacDocs/beta/docs/Entity.md

 ### AddCharmed () {: aria-label='Functions' }
 #### void AddCharmed ( int Duration)  {: aria-label='Functions' }

 Adds a charmed-effect to an enemy.
 Duration is in Number of Frames.
-Charmed enemies are friendly towards isaac and attack other enemies. <br/>`:::cpp AddCharmed(-1)` makes the effect permanent and the enemy will follow you even to different rooms.
+Charmed enemies are friendly towards isaac and attack other enemies.
+`:::cpp AddCharmed(-1)` makes the effect permanent and the enemy will follow you even to different rooms.
 ##### :fontawesome-solid-code: Example Code {: .subHeader .example_code }
 This code charms every entity in the room for 1 second.
 ```cpp